bacpop/ggCaller/README.md

 - ```--graph <graph.gfa>``` Input GFA
 - ```--colours <colours.bfg_colors>``` Input colours file

-To enable filtering of artificially generated sequences via FMindexing (if sequences used to generate the GFA and Colours files were exclusively assembled genomes), additionally specify:
+To disable filtering of artificially generated sequences via FMindexing (if sequences used to generate the GFA and Colours files are not exclusively assembled genomes), additionally specify:
-- ```--is-ref```
+- ```--not-ref```

 Note: Ensure the sequences used to build the graph are in the same directories as when the graph was built.